Transmind/KK-Django-Project/README.md

 # KK Django Project
-A Django webapp based on the code framework setout with chapter 18~20 by the book of <Python Crash Cource 3rd Edition>.
-In addtion, KK DJango Project added a few items outlined below.
+A web-based blogging application that enables users to upload and embed images seamlessly.
+This Django web application is built upon the foundational framework presented in Chapters 18 through 20 of Python Crash Course, 3rd Edition.
+This app incorporates the TinyMCE rich-text editor to provide users with an intuitive interface for embedding images within their content.
+Below are items added upon the basic feature by the book.

- * Integrated TinyMCE rich-text edit, to allow users to enter rich contents into entry, such as pastings pictures (Note, I am using a 14 days free trial key that expires on March 29, 2025.
-After this day, please apply your free key from Tiny to test the function out.
-You only need to edit new_entry.html and edit_entry.html by refreshing the key string.
-Please see the comment in these two files)
+* Integrated the TinyMCE rich-text editor to enable users to input rich content, including the ability to embed images.
+    (Note: This implementation currently utilizes a 14-day free trial key, valid until March 29, 2025.
+After this date, please replace it with your own free key from TinyMCE to continue testing this feature.
+To update the key, modify the new_entry.html and edit_entry.html templates by refreshing the key string as indicated in the comments within these files.)

- * Allow user to share public topics for all viewers of the site.
+* Enabled users to share public topics accessible to all site visitors.

- * Modified kk_project/settings.py to avoid using hard-coded secret key.
+* Updated kk_project/settings.py to eliminate the use of a hard-coded secret key,  enhancing security.